Wii-Mini-Hacking/Pimp-My-mini/_pages/en_US/home.md

 - **SD Card Slot**: Used by some games such as the Super Smash Bros.
 Brawl and a lot of homebrew, especially older ones.
 - **WiFi Connectivity**: Nintendo WiFi Connection and WiiConnect24 was discontinued shortly after the Wii mini's release, so including networking support was fairly redundant.
 However, [Wiimmfi](https://wiimmfi.de) and [RiiConnect24](https://rc24.xyz) can now restore most missing network features, however they do require some hardware modding for use on the wiini.
 - **Ethernet Connection**: Similarly to WiFi, Nintendo also removed support for the Wii LAN Adapter for wired networking.
 Basic functionality for it can be restored using just software, but it isn't particularly useful since Wiimmfi and RC24 still require hardware modding.
+- **Component Video**: The Wii mini AV out port, while it's identical to the one on the regular Wii, can only output Composite Video (Yellow coaxial cable) in either 480i or 576i (interlaced).
+It does not support the crisper 480p output that Component (YPbPr) Provides
-- **Second USB Port**: The Wii mini only had 1 USB port instead of 2, again probably as a severe cost-cutting measure, since the games that needed more than 1 port (and didn't require WiFi connectivity) were next to none.
+- **Second USB Port**: The Wii mini only has 1 USB port instead of 2, again probably as an extreme cost-cutting measure, since the games that needed more than 1 port (and didn't require internet) were next to none.
-- **GameCube Backwards Compatibility**: Similar to the Family Edition Wii (RVL-101), the Wiini does not have any hardware support for playing GameCube discs, using GameCube controllers and Memory Cards and anything else that utilises those ports.
+- **GameCube Backwards Compatibility**: Similarly to the Wii Family Edition (RVL-101), the Wiini does not have any hardware support for playing GameCube discs, using GameCube controllers and Memory Cards and anything else that utilises those ports.

-Even then, the Wii mini still sold an acceptable amount of units, especially to young children or elderly people, due to its really low cost (MSRP of around 99 USD) and large back-catalog of offline games that could still run on it perfectly fine.
-Getting one currently is not really recommended, since an original Wii costs less on average and has more features out of the box.
-If you happen to have bought one back when it was first released though, this guide will help you get the most out of it.
+Even then, the Wii mini still sold an acceptable amount of units (though specific numbers are unknown), especially to young children or elderly people, due to its really low cost (MSRP of around 99 USD) and large back-catalog of games.
+If you're just looking for a Wii to play games on, we wouldn't recommend getting a Wiini, since a used non-mini Wii costs less and provides more features.
+However, if you happen to already own one or are simply interested in its modding potential, this guide is just right for you.
 ## Ready?

 Well... we're not, so you're gonna have to wait a little.
 In the meantime, you can join [our Discord server](https://discord.gg/6ryxnkS) for discussion, support or to help us complete this website!